-This 11-day unique journey is the ideal tour of exotic India for first timers.
-We explore the best Northern India has to offer, visiting 8 UNESCO World Heritage Sites, including the world's best known monument to love - the Taj Mahal.
-Visit Delhi with its many monuments and exotic bazaars, as well as Agra featuring the Taj Mahal, Agra Fort and the nearby ruins of majestic Fatehpur Sikri.
-Explore the pink city of Jaipur and its beautiful palaces.
-Enjoy 2 wildlife watching safaris in Ranthambore National Park, a renowned tiger sanctuary.
-You will not want to miss the 6- day optional extension exploring Amritsar, the holiest city of the Sikh faith; Haridwar , one of the seven holiest places to Hindus and.
-Rishikesh, the Yoga Capital of the World.
+This unique 11-day journey with roundtrip airfare from Vancouver is the ideal tour of exotic India for first timers.
+Explore the best Northern India has to offer as we visit 8 UNESCO World Heritage Sites, including the world's best known monument to love - the Taj Mahal.
+We start our adventure in vibrant Delhi, with its many monuments and exotic bazaars, then continue on to one of India’s cultural highlights, Agra.
+Here we find the majestic Taj Mahal, the ancient Agra Fort, and the nearby ruins of Fatehpur Sikri.
+After sampling the pink city of Jaipur and its splendid palaces, we enjoy two action-packed wildlife safaris in Ranthambore National Park, a renowned tiger sanctuary.
+Then, don’t miss our 6- day optional extension exploring Amritsar, the holiest city of the Sikh faith, Haridwar, one of the seven holiest places to Hindus, and Rishikesh, the yoga capital of the world.

 |Tour Duration||:||11 days|

 |Min.
 Tour Size||:||20 persons|

 |Tour Price (from)||:||US$|

 Day 01: Apr 07, 2018: Depart Vancouver for New Delhi

 Today we depart on this exciting tour as we fly over the Pacific Ocean and cross the International Date Line.

 Day 02: Apr 08, 2018: Arrive New Delhi

 Namaste!
 We are warmly welcomed at the airport in the traditional Indian way with hands clapped together and transferred to our 5-star hotel.

 Overnight: Vivanta By Taj Dwarka, New Delhi (3 nights)